JuliaActuary/FinanceModels.jl/docs/src/guide.md

 end
 ```

 And how we can reference the associated model when projecting that contract.
-This is very similar to the definition of `__foldl__` for our `PrincipleOnlyBond`, except we are paying a coupon and referencing the scenario rate.
+This is very similar to the definition of `__foldl__` for our `PrincipalOnlyBond`, except we are paying a coupon and referencing the scenario rate.

 ```julia
 @inline function Transducers.__foldl__(rf, val, p::Projection{C,M,K}) where {C<:Bond.Floating,M,K}